Applicant Name:

 I hereby authorize the exchange of confidential information between The McCoy House Extended Care for Women and the parties listed below in ALL the following areas including, but not limited to: medication, treatment plans, aftercare plans, discharge summary, psychiatric testing and assessment, emergency contact, and progress reports.
 Please provide the information below for the person you are granting The McCoy House to contact.

 We need a signed release for your current therapist or case manager.
-If admitted, we will request that you sign a release for your new therapist in IOP/OP.
-If you would like to grant us permission to speak with family members, please submit a new release of information for each individual.
+If you move in, we will request that you sign a release for your new therapist in IOP/OP.

 Current Facility or Therapist/Case Manager

-Name of Facility (if applicable)
+Name of Facility (if applicable):

 Text field